yoanndelattre/Windows-Deployer-KVM-App/README.md

 To use the application you must register the Access key, the Secret key and the project ID.

+***Important: The keys are not saved on a remote server but directly in the browser with the Local Storage function.***

 &nbsp;

 ### Host Server Administration